 Marc Leishman: “The course is very good.
 It’s different to a lot of other Korean courses I’ve played.
 It’s a lot more generous off the tee, a lot wider.
 Greens are very good, it’s important to get it on the right section of the green.
 It’s a beautiful golf course.”

-Path to Victory: Below are the end of round positions for Justin Thomas last year:
+Path to Victory: Below are the end of round positions for the last 2 CJ Cup winners:

 - 2017 – Justin Thomas: Round 1: 1st, Round 2: 4th, Round 3: 1st.

 Shots From the Lead: Below are the last 2 winners and where they were positioned in terms of shots from the lead during the tournament: